Underwatering an Air Plant

 - 2

-Invert the plant onto a towel afterward so trapped water drains out of the base rather than pooling there, and let it air-dry before returning it to display.
+Invert the plant onto a towel afterward so trapped water drains out of the base rather than pooling there, and let it air-dry fully before returning it to display.

 - 3